-Tube inside the water heater that sends cold water to the bottom of the tank.
+The tube inside the water heater that sends cold water to the bottom of the tank.

 Pulls outside air for combustion and vents combustion gases directly outside.

-Device designed to allow drainage of stored contents from a water heater.
+A device designed to allow drainage of stored contents from a water heater.

 Dual element heater